ever-been/everDoc/src/book/markdown/extensions.md

 If your goal is to relocate EverBEEN user data (benchmark results, logs etc.) to your own database and don't mind running a MongoDB as well for EverBEEN service data, you'll be fine just overriding the [Storage](#user.extension.storageex).
 If you want to completely port all of EverBEEN's persistence, you'll have to override the [MapStore](#user.extension.extension.mapstore) as well.

 ### Storage extension {#user.extension.storageex}
-As declared above, the *Storage* component is fully replacable by a different implementation than the default MongoDB adapter.
+As declared above, the *Storage* component is fully replaceable by a different implementation than the default MongoDB adapter.
 However, we don't feel comfortable with letting you plunge into this extension point override without a few warnings first.

 #### Override warning {#user.extension.storageex.warning}
  The issue with *Storage* implementation is that the persistence layer is designed to be completely devoid of any type knowledge.
 The reason for this is that *Storage* is used to persist and retrieve objects from user tasks.
 Should the *Storage* have any RTTI knowledge of the objects it works with, imagine what problems could arise when two tasks using two different versions of the same objects would attempt to use the same *Storage*.